You cannot copy content of this website, your IP is being recorded

 In your personal life, you should try to reduce addictions that may be contributing to your symptoms, such as smoking, alcohol use, or coffee drinking.
 Stress and anxiety can also be contributing factors and should be eased.
 Alternatively, some medications are available to help your symptoms.
 Antacids reduce the amount of acid in your stomach by neutralizing it.
 By raising the pH of the stomach to a more neutral stance (pH of 7 is neutral), the acidic contents will not cause as much irritation.
 Acid blockers, such as Histamine H2 blockers, are used to reduce the amount of acid produced in the stomach in the first place.
 Proton pump inhibitors (PPI) work towards the same goal but are more effective in chronic cases.

 At Fast Aid Urgent Care, an outstanding medical team can discuss your concerns about heartburn, perform any necessary testing to provide a diagnosis, and offer treatment options to help ease your discomfort.
-We serve patients from Bulverde Rd San Antonio TX, Windcrest TX, Selma TX, Bastrop TX, Paige TX, Smithville TX, Alamo Ranch San Antonio TX, Leon Valley TX, Helotes TX, La Grange TX, Rabbs Prairie TX, Halsted TX, Leon Springs TX, Fair Oaks Ranch TX, Cross Mountain TX, New Braunfels TX, Hunter TX, Zorn TX, Potranco Road San Antonio TX, Rio Medina TX, Rolling Oaks Estates TX, Dripping Springs, TX, Saddletree Ranch TX, and Belterra TX.
+We serve patients from Bulverde Rd San Antonio TX, Windcrest TX, Selma TX, Bastrop TX, Paige TX, Smithville TX, Alamo Ranch San Antonio TX, Leon Valley TX, Helotes TX, La Grange TX, Rabbs Prairie TX, Halsted TX, Leon Springs TX, Fair Oaks Ranch TX, Cross Mountain TX, New Braunfels TX, Hunter TX, Zorn TX, Potranco Road San Antonio TX, Rio Medina TX, Rolling Oaks Estates TX, Dripping Springs, TX, Saddletree Ranch TX, Belterra TX, Lemon Creek Boerne TX, Scenic Oaks TX, Fair Oaks Ranch TX, Belle Chasse LA, Timberlane LA, Woodmere LA, and surrounding areas.

 Our Locations